-NPPD has kept electric rates stable for customers for six-straight years.
+NPPD has kept electric rates stable for customers for seven-straight years.

 Surplus revenues are reinvested into the system -- the power plants, substations, and transmission and distribution lines -- to safely generate and deliver low-cost, highly reliable electricity and provide outstanding service to you.

 U.S. News & World Report “Best States” report rated Nebraska first in grid reliability.

 Public power means you have a voice in decisions made by your utility.
 And because publicly elected utility board members or city council members live in the communities they serve, they carefully consider the input of the decisions they make.

 Public power utilities exist to serve you.
 Period.
 There are no stockholders and thus no profit motive.
 That means Nebraska's utilities can focus exclusively on keeping electric rates low and customer service high.

 Public power utilities can be an economic boom for smaller communities.
 Local payments made in-lieu-of-taxes help lower everyone's tax burden, and utility revenues get invested in programs and services that best suit local values and needs.